Hedging using reinforcement learning: Contextual $k$-Armed Bandit versus $Q$-learning: Abstract

 \section{Abstract}

 The construction of replication strategies for contingent claims in the presence of risk and market friction is a key problem of financial engineering.
-In real markets, continuous replication, such as in the model of Black, Scholes and Merton, is not only {unrealistic} but it is also undesirable due to high transaction costs.
-Over the last decades stochastic optimal-control methods {have been developed} to balance between effective replication and losses.
-More recently, with the rise of artificial intelligence, temporal-difference Reinforcement Learning, in particular variations of $Q$-learning in conjunction with {Deep Neural Networks}, have attracted significant interest.
-From a practical point of view, however, such methods are often relatively sample inefficient, hard to train and lack performance guarantees.
-This motivates the investigation of a stable benchmark algorithm for hedging.
-In this article, the hedging problem is viewed as an instance of a risk-averse contextual $k$-armed bandit problem, for which a large body of theoretical results and well-studied algorithms are available.
-We find that the $k$-armed bandit model naturally fits to the $P\&L$ formulation of hedging, {providing for a} more accurate and sample efficient {approach} than $Q$-learning and reducing to the Black-Scholes model in the absence of transaction costs and risks.
+In real markets, continuous replication, such as in the model of Black, Scholes and Merton (BSM), is not only unrealistic but it is also undesirable due to high transaction costs.
+A variety of methods have been proposed to balance between effective replication and losses in the incomplete market setting.
+With the rise of Artificial Intelligence (AI), AI-based hedgers have attracted considerable interest, where particular attention was given to Recurrent Neural Network systems and variations of the $Q$-learning algorithm.
+From a practical point of view, sufficient samples for training such an AI can only be obtained from a simulator of the market environment.
+Yet if an agent was trained solely on simulated data, the run-time performance will primarily reflect the accuracy of the simulation, which leads to the classical problem of model choice and calibration.
+In this article, the hedging problem is viewed as an instance of a risk-averse contextual $k$-armed bandit problem, which is motivated by the simplicity and sample-efficiency of the architecture.
+This allows for realistic online model updates from real-world data.
+We find that the $k$-armed bandit model naturally fits to the Profit and Loss formulation of hedging, providing for a more accurate and sample efficient approach than $Q$-learning and reducing to the Black-Scholes model in the absence of transaction costs and risks.